 If your motion is successful, you could:

 Joffe Law, PA understands the complexities involved in filing a motion for post-conviction relief.
-Our Florida criminal defense lawyers will thoroughly review your case, explain your options, and advise you in how to proceed in the process.
+Our Florida post-conviction relief lawyers will thoroughly review your case, explain your options, and advise you in how to proceed in the process.
 Call us today at 954-723-0007 to get experienced representation for your case.

 The information contained on Joffe Law P.A.’s website is provided for informational purposes only, and should not be construed as legal advice on any subject matter.
 No recipients of content from Joffe Law’s website, clients or otherwise, should act or refrain from acting on the basis of any content included in the site without seeking the appropriate legal or other professional advice on the particular facts and circumstances at issue from an attorney licensed in the recipient’s state.
-For more information regarding your individual case, call Joffe Law, P.A. today for a free consultation.
+For more information regarding your individual case in Fort Lauderdale or Naples, call the Broward County post conviction relief attorneys at Joffe Law, P.A. today for a free consultation.